The legacy of Lemuria

 The Malagasy people also lead a life in the sense of the dead.

-On their search for traces, Katja and Beppo Niedermeier encounter the ancestors and myths of the Madagascans, bizarre landscapes and an abundance of animals and plants that even the imagination could not invent more abstractly.
-In their current live film and photo multivision, the two speakers will get to the bottom of Madagascar's secrets.
-The presentation on the big screen takes the audience on a journey of discovery into the land of a thousand fables and legends.
-Is Madagascar really the legacy of the Lemuria myth?
+On their search for clues, Katja and Beppo Niedermeier encounter the ancestors and myths of the Madagascans, bizarre landscapes and a wealth of animals and plants that even the imagination could not invent in a more abstract way.
+In their current live film and photo multivision, the two speakers get to the bottom of Madagascar's secrets.
+The presentation on the big screen takes viewers on a journey of discovery into the land of a thousand fables and legends.
+Is Madagascar really the legacy of the Lemurian myth?

 Katja and Josef Niedermeier shared the dream 11 years ago of exploring Madagascar on their own.
 This joint trip was trend-setting for the photographer team.
 After studying biology and training to become a specialist journalist, they worked as speakers at the renowned Institute for Film and Image in Munich.
 Today they are dedicated to documenting Africa under the name FocusWelten.
 Finding out interesting facts about flora and fauna, getting to know the peoples of Africa and experiencing adventures with all your senses are capitalized in the multivisions of the two ethologists.
 The aim is to offer both informative and exciting multivisions on the cutting edge.
 High-performance projectors make it possible to capture an image quality on the screen that is equal to the slide.
 Digital technology opens up new design possibilities that allow the audience to experience the travels more closely than ever before, and the special narrative style of FocusWelten brings the stories to life.